rajanbhayana/AzureScaffoldingHubAndSpokeTemplate/README.md

 https://azuredevopslabs.com/labs/devopsserver/azureserviceprincipal/

 Once you have made the connections to subscriptions, you can dpeloy the ARM templates to each environment you have a connection for by using the details here - https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/add-template-to-azure-pipelines
+Post this, use the rollout.ps1 script to setup peering.
+Make sure to comment out lines 35,41,47 and 53.
+They are for hub and spoke deployment and that has already been done using pipelines above.

-If you are not that keen and want to quickly test the scripts, use PowerShell file to rollout all 4 environments (coming soon)
+If you are not that keen and want to quickly test the scripts, use PowerShell file to rollout all 4 environments. use the script rollout.ps1 .
+Update the first 4 lines with subscriptionID, resource group, username, password and tenantID for all the environments.
+Execute the scripts.
+It will rollout hub,spoke and setup peering among networks.

 # Roadmap
-- script to deploy all templates without pipelines.
 - additional services beyond the base templates that may be helpful
-- setup azure pipelines for template validations
+- move vnet peering to ARM templates